Vincent Woods

 John McGahern Award

-As part of the Iron Mountain Literature Festival and with the support of the McGahern Estate, Leitrim County Council developed the John McGahern Award to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.
-This is an open call to emerging writers of fiction resident in the Republic of Ireland.
-Applicants must have had some fiction or short stories published in a recognised journal or anthology selected by an established publisher or editor.
+As part of the Iron Mountain Literature Festival and with the support of the McGahern Estate Leitrim County Council developed the John McGahern Award to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.

-The recipient, who receives a prize of €2,500, will be announced on Saturday 9th October 2021 during the festival
+The winner of the award, which comes with a prize of €2,500, will be announced during the festival.